 Food contaminants fall into three major categories: biological, chemical, and physical.
 Biological includes microorganisms; chemical encompasses cleaning solvents and pest control and physical involves hair, dirt, or other matter.

-Seven Important Safety Hygiene Steps For The Food Service Industry
+7 Important Safety Hygiene Steps For Food Service Businesses

 This helps to prevent cross contamination issues during food processing.
 In restaurants, isolating other areas such as the dish/tray washing section from the main prep area and the serving section aids in this aspect and for food processing.
 The butcher room in food industry operations, where raw meat produce products are processed, should be separated from the main kitchen as well.
 In addition, refrigerators, freezers and dry good storage facilities should also be segregated.